JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

   singularity shell --bind /vagrant_data -e JCSDA-singularity-master-latest.simg
   source startup.sh

 Now you're in the Singularity container.
-You may then wish to enable X forwarding as described in Step G above by entering :code:`xhost + 127.0.0.1` in a local window.
 Then do whatever you want to do: edit files; build, compile, and run JEDI; etc....
 When you're done for the day you can exit and shut down the VM:

 .. code:: bash